WessZumino/Optimization-with-Ortools/README.md

 | 3  |   3   |  1.  |
 | 3  |   1   |  4.  |

 So, bar 3 has been cut into two pieces with a single cut.
-The reason for this different way of counting is that it makes the numerical implementation more compact.